 What you hear is probably true.
 Paris in the summer is crowded with a lot of tourists.
 Many smaller restaurants and boutiques are closed for most of August.
 And, if your summer in Paris includes a heatwave (“canicule” as it is called in French) you’ll need to find shady spots to keep cool.

 But summer in Paris is marvellous and lively.
 The city is in full bloom, the Seine sparkles, terraces and rooftop patios beckon, and it is the perfect time to flâner or roam about aimlessly observing life.

 Here are my top tips for how to enjoy summertime in Paris.

 Summer In Paris: Planning Tips

 Book In Advance

-Summer in Paris is peak season with lots of tourists.
+Summer in Paris is the peak season with lots of tourists.
 Book your hotels well in advance and be sure to choose one with air conditioning.
 You’ll be glad you did when the heatwave hits.

 Paris in the summer sees its top attractions very busy.
 With a specific entry time or skip-the-line ticket, you can avoid long waits in line.
 You’ll definitely want to book in advance for: